 Majors in the Division of Literature and Languages choose a specific field of concentration, but are encouraged by divisional offerings and requirements not to regard national literatures as the sole criterion for organizing their programs of study.

-A student may choose a concentration in Chinese, classical, English, French, German, Russian, or Spanish literature.
+A student may choose a concentration in ancient Mediterranean studies, Chinese, English, French, German, Russian, or Spanish literature.
 Besides these majors, the division also offers a comparative literature major for students with special interests in a particular combination of literary fields.
 Students are urged to design a program that reflects a balance between courses stressing literary history and those emphasizing generic approaches to literature, or the study of a single author and literary theory.

 Divisional and general college requirements ensure that students will take courses outside their concentration, but in fields related to it.
 For instance, one such requirement explicitly encourages work in the Division of the Arts.
 A number of courses within the division bring together works of widely differing national origins, some of which may be taught in translation.
 Students interested in engaging literary research that crosses the boundaries of national canons should consider the comparative literature major.
 In it, students will explore the analytic and interpretive challenges that arise at the intersections of different cultures and traditions.
 In addition to comparative literature, interdisciplinary majors under the supervision of special committees are also available; more information can be found in the catalog section on interdisciplinary majors.